ice-wiz-test/schholExample/README.md

 # schholExample

-A simple class that realizes some functions to help working on a linear plane.
+A class for working with two-plane matrixes.